Grodziskie: History

 After the close of the brewery, Grodziskie continued to be brewed by some homebrewers in Poland using 100% smoked wheat.
 In 2011, the Polish Homebrewers Association formed a commission for the revival of the Grodziskie beer.
 Even though the style has taken different forms over the years, the purpose of the commission was to develop guidelines that describe a mild version that former brewery workers could identify, even though some brewers and homebrewers have experimented with variations that include different amounts of alcohol and bitterness.
 Grodziskie was defined in the Brewers Association style guidelines in 2013, and added as a Historical Style to the Beer Judge Certification Program style guidelines in 2015.

-In 2022, the hugely popular Australian Podcast "The Boss and the Brewer" was inundated by their supporter group "The Twelve" to brew a Grodziskie.
-It is due for launch on September 16th 2022.